mrojkov/Citrus/Tangerine/Tangerine/Documentation/ShowWidgets.md

-# Show widgets #
+# Show Node #
 This is an example page.
-This page is about "Show widgets"
+This page is about "Show Node"